#

 In July, the Palm Beach School District board members voted to exclude charter school students and teachers from a proposed tax referendum, and Lee County schools are asking voters to decide on a half-cent investment in education for district enrollment growth projections that do not include charter school, virtual school, or Gardiner Scholarship students.
 There is also a proposed tax referendum in Miami Dade.
 “We are hopeful that school board will share funds that support safe schools initiatives and teacher pay however, the school board has not committed to share this money with public charter schools at this time,” explains Lynn Norman-Teck, Executive Director, FCSA and charter school parent of two.

-When charter school leaders in the district informed their parents and faculty that the referendum didn’t include them, the local paper wanted to know who was behind the informational campaign instead of asking why more than 65,000 students were being excluded from local dollars.
+When charter school leaders began informing parents and their faculty that the Miami Dade and Palm Beach referendums didn’t include them, the local paper wanted to know who was behind the informational campaign instead of asking why students and teachers at public charter schools were being excluded from local dollars.
 Click here to read that article.

 # # #